Is it Possible to Shift Back in Time?

 When Miss Moberly and Moss Jourdain returned to Versailles two years later and to their incredulous eyes, everything was different.
 The grounds and buildings they remembered so vividly were entirely changed from their collective memory.

 After this experience, the two ladies dedicated their free time to their research on Versailles and what it was like 100 years before.
 In 1911 they bravely published their story in a book, called, ‘An Adventure.’
 The book caused a sensation and was considered to be the best authenticated ghost story of its time.
 Concerned about losing their professional credibility however, the book was published under pseudonyms.
-After Miss Jourdain’s death in 1924, their true identities were made known.
+After Miss Jourdain’s death in 1924, their true identities were revealed.